nchatharoo/python_for_cybersecurity/README.md

 I am pursuing a career transition into cybersecurity.
 My goal is to leverage my programming skills and knowledge  to contribute to the field of cybersecurity.
 This repository serves as a testament to my dedication and motivation to enhance my skills and to prepare myself for a professional role in this exciting and vital domain.

+## Important Note

+Use these scripts only in a controlled environment and with proper authorization.
+Unauthorized use of these scripts on networks you do not own or have explicit permission to test is illegal and unethical.

 ## Getting Started

 To run any of these scripts, you will need Python installed on your system.
 You can download Python from [python.org](https://www.python.org/).